dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/10_Groups_Basics.md

 :::{.fact}
 An set morphism that is *either* injective or surjective between sets of the same size is automatically a bijection.
-Consequently, a group morphism between groups of the same size that is either injective or surjective is automatically an isomorphism.
+It turns out that a group morphism between groups of the same size that is either injective or surjective is automatically a bijection, and the inverse is automatically a group morphism, so bijective group morphisms are isomorphisms.

 :::

-:::{.fact title="The division algorithm"}
+:::{.fact title="Bezout's Identity"}
 If $a, b\in \ZZ$ with $\gcd(a, b) = d$, then there exist $s,t\in \ZZ$ such that
 \[
 as + bt = d